-- Operational expenditure remains relatively consistent over the 30 year period. - Significant capital expenditure is required for the first seven years to assist with the recovery of the City following the earthquakes, and to fund the major cycleways.
+- Operational expenditure remains relatively consistent in the first 10 years but increases for the following 20 years. - Significant capital expenditure is required for the first seven years to assist with the recovery of the City following the earthquakes, and to fund the major cycleways.
 This includes growth projects, safety projects, corridor improvements (safety and capacity), bus infrastructure and cycleways. - Renewals expenditure steadily increases over the thirty year period to allow for deferred works and other long term issues.